Important Points for Manufacturers Ahead of Brexit

 Other key points to remember are that the country is still seeing sizeable Foreign Direct Investment (FDI) in addition to our impressive export performance.
 This resilience by the sector has also been demonstrated by local business.
 Black Country aluminium casting specialist, Alucast, has invested over £2 million into upgrading its premises in order to keep up with the increasing demand of its automotive clientele.
 The company stated that this investment is “pushing aside” uncertainty in business throughout the Brexit process – a commendable example of resilience we all can learn from.

-For more information about how Peak Cashflow can advise your business ahead of Brexit, find out more here, or contact us today.
+For more information about how Peak Cashflow can advise your business ahead of Brexit click here, or if you’d like to get in touch with our team directly.